-The certificate authority that that issued the certificate.

-The Keyfactor Command reference ID for the certificate being revoked.

-A freeform reason or comment to explain why the certificate is being revoked.

-Delegate

-A flag indicating whether delegation was enabled for the certificate authority that issued the certificate at the time revocation was requested (true) or not (false).
-For more information, see Authorization Methods Tab on page 341.
+Name Description Certificate Authority The certificate authority that issued the certificate.
+Certificate Id The Keyfactor Command reference ID for the certificate being revoked.
+Comment A freeform reason or comment to explain why the certificate is being revoked.
+Delegate A flag indicating whether delegation was enabled for the certificate authority that issued the certificate at the time revocation was requested (true) or not (false).
+For more information, see Authorization Methods Tab on page 368 .
+Effective Date The date and time when the certificate will be revoked.
+Initiating User Name The name of the user who initiated the workflow in DOMAIN\\username format.
+Operation Start The time at which the revocation workflow was initiated.
+RevokeCode The specific reason that the certificate is being revoked.
+Possible values are: -1-Remove from Hold -0-Unspecified -1-Key Compromised -2-CA Compromised -3-Affiliation Changed

-· Effective Date

-The date and time when the certificate will be revoked.

-Initiating User Name

-The name of the user who initiated the workflow in DOMAIN\\username format.

-· Operation Start

-The time at which the revocation workflow was initiated.

-RevokeCode

-The specific reason that the certificate is being revoked.
-Possible values are:

-- ∘ -1-Remove from Hold

-- ∘ 0-Unspecified

-- 1-Key Compromised

-- ∘ 2-CA Compromised

-- 3-Affiliation Changed

-- ∘ 4-Superseded

-- ∘ 5-Cessation of Operation

-- 6-Certificate Hold

-- 7-Remove from CRL.
+Name Description 4-Superseded 5-Cessation of Operation 6-Certificate Hold 7-Remove from CRL.
 Only valid in the case that a cert is already on a CRL in a manner that it can be removed, such as Certificate Hold.

-- Serial Number

-The serial number of the certificate being revoked.
+Serial Number The serial number of the certificate being revoked.
+Thumbprint The thumbprint of the certificate being revoked.
+(Custom) Optional user-generated custom fields returning response data from PowerShell scripts or REST requests.
+These will be sorted alphabetically in among the other fields on the page.